Ramifications of Re-Gaining Weight After FDL Surgery

 Practice Patience

-Achieving and maintaining your desired body after surgery requires patience.
+Achieving and maintaining your weight and shape after surgery requires patience.
 Immediate results may be visible, but it’s essential to recognise that lasting change takes time.
-Whether you’re maintaining your weight or working to shed a few pounds, focus on gradual progress and celebrate small victories along the way, as this is key to long-term success and well-being.
+Whether you’re maintaining your weight or working to shed a few kilos, focus on gradual progress and celebrate small victories along the way, as this is key to long-term success and well-being.

 Don’t Compare Yourself with Others